 My books are mainly about local and British history, published by Amberley Publishing, Pen & Sword and the History Press.
-I have twenty-six books in print, and I am a trustee of my local Community Library.
+I have twenty-six titles in print.